 We're happy to partner with you to make your background check process more efficient, reduce your compliance risk, and improve your candidates' experience.
-As you get started with Checkr, you'll probably be doing one of a few things:
+As you get started with Checkr, you'll probably do a task below:

-This quick start guide outlines the steps required when using the Checkr Dashboard.
+This quick start guide outlines the steps for using the Checkr Dashboard.
 Other articles in this section detail the steps below and link to more information in the Help Center.

 Quick start guide